renovatebot/renovate/docs/usage/configuration-options.md

 If configured, Renovate will take a random sample of given size from assignees and assign them only, instead of assigning the entire list of `assignees` you have configured.

+## autoApprove

+Setting this to `true` will automatically approve the PRs.

+You can also configure this using `packageRules` if you want to use it selectively (e.g. per-package).

 ## autoReplaceGlobalMatch

 Setting this to `false` will replace only the first match during replacements updates.